 General Radiology Rounds: These are scheduled Monday, Tuesday, Thursday and Friday for radiology residents, residents on elective and medical students in the department at St. Joseph's.
 These are traditional "hot-seat" type format, with residents challenge to formally present and work their way through cases.

-Multidisciplinary and Radiology/Pathology Rounds: There are a lot of other rounds that happen at the St. Joe's sight, of which residents are able and encouraged to attend.
+Multidisciplinary and Radiology/Pathology Rounds: There are a lot of other rounds that happen at the St. Joe's site, of which residents are able and encouraged to attend.
 These include hepatobiliary rounds, rheumatology, multi-disciplinary chest rounds and radiology/urology/pathology rounds.
 These are often working rounds, including review of active cases, imaging findings and clinical decision-making and treatment options.
 Residents can gain from attending these, in order to learn the issues from their clinical colleagues perspective, along with important information for medical and surgical treatment decision-making.

 Ultrasound Rounds: These are organized by one of the body imaging faculty with a keen interest in ultrasound.
 The resident on their ultrasound rotation at the St. Joe's site presents once at these rounds, as part of their rotation requirement.

-Approximately six times per year, a resident organized journal club is conducted at academic half-day.
+Approximately three times per year, a resident organized journal club is conducted at academic half-day.
 These 1 hour sessions are led by an assigned resident, whose responsibilities include selecting an article on an appropriate topic and circulating it electronically amongst their peers, with an accompanying set of references and questions to be covered.
 The topics and articles selected are pertinent to current practice, with emphasis on certain clinical and radiological dilemmas that are encountered in everyday life (and while on call!).
 The discussions at journal club are often centered around the validity of the study in the context of evidence-based medicine, the conclusions of the study, and its relevance to the improvement of our practice.
 This resident journal club is designed to designed to improve the resident's skills in critical appraisal and the practice of evidence-based radiology.